 - ED-FI RFC 26 - TEACHER PREP DATA MODEL

-Ed-Fi ODS / API v5.3 brings in TPDM core v1.1.0 as a dynamic extension plugin.
-Teacher preparation providers can use this extension to evaluate program improvements based on how their graduates perform in the classroom rather than on general or anecdotal evidence.
-See the Teacher Preparation Data Model documentation for more details.
-Out of the box, the Ed-Fi ODS / API installs TPDM core plugin.
-If you are interested in TPDM community edition, see the article Installing Ed-Fi ODS / API 5.3 with TPDM-Community v1.1.
+Ed-Fi ODS / API v5.3 brings in EPDM core v1.1.0 (previously TPDM) as a dynamic extension plugin.
+Educator Preparation Providers can use this extension to evaluate program improvements based on how their graduates perform in the classroom rather than on general or anecdotal evidence.
+See the Educator Preparation Data Model documentation for more details.
+Out of the box, the Ed-Fi ODS / API installs the EPDM core plugin.
+If you are interested in the EPDM community edition, see the article Installing Ed-Fi ODS / API 5.3 with EPDM-Community v1.1.

 In previous releases, when authorization to API resources was to be granted based on a new education organization subtype (originally only LEA and school were supported), the API source code and database had to be modified.
 Recently, many use cases for authorization based on different education organization subtypes have emerged (e.g., CommunityProvider, PostSecondaryInstitution, Education Service Center, OrganizationDepartment).
 ODS / API v5.3 includes a simplification to education organization-based authorization to support these use cases.

 Extending the Data Model is one of the key features that draws implementers to the Ed-Fi ODS / API.
 Typically, this involves a development activity that modifies the ODS, data access code, API surface, Open API metadata, and more.
 Hence, extending the model requires CI/CD setup for build and deployment of extended API.